harshkhare3/nginx_reverse_proxy/readme.md

    3. Fill in the domain name (e.g. site1.example.com) and Forward Hostname/IP name.
 Use http mode and forward it to port that you have exposed.
    In Forward Hostname/IP section, write the name of the docker container of your website.

+NOTE - To find the name of your website's docker container, run '`docker ps`' command on your local machine.

   For e.g.

   ![image](https://github.com/harshkhare3/nginx_reverse_proxy/blob/master/subdomain_example.png?raw=true)